 10/14/2022 News and Film, 20th Century and Contemporary Design

 Lot 5 I "Dragonfly" Lamp Screen I Estimate: $6,000-8,000

 The decorative arts of Louis Comfort Tiffany—and his output through Tiffany Studios—are world-renowned for works as distinct as benches and monumental windows.
 The quality of the firm’s work was recognized internationally as the gold standard, so much so that by the turn of the 20th century, its innovations came to be referred to as “Tiffany glass.”
 But what exactly is Tiffany glass, and how was it produced?

-As the technique for creating stained glass had gone largely unchanged since the medieval era, Tiffany’s process for glass production using copper foil and leaded techniques was cutting edge for its time.
-The techniques he developed for cutting glass, and chemical formulas developed, allowed him to create a previously unreachable level of detail that brought about a rebirth of the medium.
+As the technique for creating stained glass had gone largely unchanged since the medieval era, Tiffany’s process for glass production using copper foil and leaded techniques was cutting-edge for its time.
+In 1894, Tiffany patented the production process for Favrile glass, in which metallic oxides integrated into the glass itself create an iridescent appearance.